-The outlook for December indicates that flows are most likely to be below normal or low for southern and central England, and mostly normal for the rest of the UK.
-The December-January-February outlook indicates that normal to below normal flows are likely to be dominant across southern England.
+The outlook for February indicates that flows are most likely to be below normal for central and southern England, and normal to below normal for the rest of the UK.
+The February-March-April outlook indicates that flows will remain below normal for central and southern England with a shift towards normal flows for the rest of the UK.
+1-month river flow outlook starting Feb 2022